 Cross Purposes arrived on Jan.
-31, 1994 during a period of sustained turbulence for Black Sabbath.
-In fact, the inability to retain a lead singer long enough to reclaim their place among metal's leading bands had become something of a tragicomedy of errors.
+31, 1994, during a period of sustained turbulence for Black Sabbath.
+Their inability to retain a singer long enough to reclaim their place among metal's leading bands had become something of a tragicomedy of errors.

-The trend began, of course, with Black Sabbath's turn-of-the-'80s their separation from original singer Ozzy Osbourne, who'd gone on to become a proven solo star.
-Next came the arrival, and inevitable departure, of Ronnie James Dio, Ian Gillan, Ray Gillen, Glenn Hughes and Tony Martin.
+The trend began with Black Sabbath's turn-of-the-'80s separation from original singer Ozzy Osbourne, who'd gone on to become a solo star.
+Next came the arrivals, and departures, of Ronnie James Dio, Ian Gillan, Ray Gillen, Glenn Hughes and Tony Martin.

 After that, Judas Priest's Rob Halford filled in, and then Iommi and Butler turned to a familiar face in the ever-reliable (and infinitely patient) Tony Martin.
 This new lineup was rounded out by erstwhile Rainbow drummer Bobby Rondinelli in time for the Cross Purposes sessions.

 The result, despite all of this renewed turmoil, was a perfectly respectable Black Sabbath album, bearing strong material in the likes of "Cross of Thorns," "Dying for Love" and "The Hand that Rocks the Cradle."
 However, it ultimately lacked the absolute home-run track necessary to build on the ever-so-brief momentum of Dehumanizer.